 By the time we found a service station, it was almost 9:00 PM, starting to get dark, and the station attendant was closing up shop so we couldn’t get assistance or even use the toilette.
 In 1944, a major battle was fought between American and German forces in the town of Bastogne.
 Now, in 2014, another battle was fought between an American, three Koreans and an unmanned fuel pump payment machine.
 Then, General Patton’s 3rd Army rescued Bastogne from the German army.
 Now, four tourists were rescued by a local patron who knew how to use the payment machine.
 After getting our fuel, we finally made it to our hotel.

 During our second weekend in Europe we visited Brussels, Antwerp, Ghent, and Bruges.
 Since it was just the two of us, Mr. Seo’s family, and his friend’s family we only needed two cars instead of three.
 Remembering our previous experience at Bastogne, we fueled up the cars before starting our trip.
 After our stay in Bruges, Belgium, Mr. Seo graciously offered to take us to our hotel in Brussels.
-Since our hotel was at the airport, I thought it finding it would be a no-brainer.
+Since our hotel was at the airport, I thought that finding it would be a no-brainer.
 Well, even though GPSs supposedly have brains, they don’t have common sense.
 And while there is no way an airport hotel could possibly be located in the middle of a residential neighborhood that was exactly where it was guiding us!
 I knew we were in trouble because I didn’t even see any planes flying overhead nor did I even see any signs indicating an airport was nearby.
 For some reason, the GPS just couldn’t handle the address, Berkenlaan 4, B-1831 Diegem, Belgium.
 After over an hour driving around Brussels, we finally made it to the Thon Hotel.

 Locations and Accommodations